sbrothers7/Listify/README.md

 If you're using Chrome:

-CMD + , on mac
-CTRL + , on windows
+1. CMD + , on mac or CTRL + , on windows
-search for "Delete browsing data" in settings
+2. search for "Delete browsing data" in settings
-Uncheck all boxes except "Cached images and files" and click on "Delete data"
+3. Uncheck all boxes except "Cached images and files" and click on "Delete data"

-The page should load correctly with the current version.
+4. The page should load correctly with the current version.